deriv-com/deriv-app/README.md

 - Grunt (`sudo npm install -g grunt-cli`)

 ### Use a custom domain
-In order to use your custom domain, please put it in a file named `CNAME` inside `scripts` folder of your local clone of binary-static.
+In order to use your custom domain, please put it in a file named `CNAME` inside `scripts` folder of your local clone of deriv-app.

 How to work with this project